tttppp/ora-balance-iteration/docs/bi-4.0-planning.md

 * Blackened - 2022-07-07: chrono tanks are actually pretty decent.
 The just get countered pretty good by tesla tanks, and air to a certain extent.
 They're biggest problem is they get completely shut down by mrj.
 But so does any tracked missile.
 * Mees - 2022-07-07: Their ability to splash infantry is both good an fun to use
 * Moods - 2022-07-07: I think biggest issue is there light armor.
 Id like too see heavy armor cronotanks tht have AA capability, but a big damage nerf and cost incresse
 * Orb - 2022-07-07: Teleporting AA units not exactly the easiest to balance.
-Light armor grants resistance to anti-heavy damage, it's not necessarily bad
+Light armor grants resistance to anti-heavy damage, it's not necessarily bad.
 You could always increase their health if that is the main concern
+* Pun - 2022-08-24: Chorno Tanks share some of the issues of Tesla Tank.
+They don't synergise well with army compositions.
+It does its job really well but regular rocket soldiers + tanks do that job just as well in most cases.
+The other issue is that you can't attack move them, if they target infantry all of their damage is lost.
+Chrono crushing as a concept isn't great.

 ### Mammoths